SeeSharpSi/SeeSharpSi/README.md

-# Hi there, I'm Silas 👋
+# Howdy, I'm Silas 👋

 Welcome to my GitHub profile!
 I'm a backend-focused developer with experience across several languages, constantly exploring new technologies and building things.